SarpongAbasimi/PensieriScala/F.md

 Before we can understand what `F[_]` is, we need to understand types in Scala.

 Scala has normal types or what I call level zero types, these types are `Int`, `Float`, `Double`, `String` and even `case classes`.
-Level zero types or normal types are types that can be attached to a value by themselves that is why it is possible to say
+Level zero types or normal types are types that can be attached to a value by themselves.
+This is why it is possible to say

 ```
 val company : String = "47 Degree"